Department Head: Dr. Andrea Porter

 A course focused on analyzing published work on a special topic or in a special genre, reading and commenting on the writing of classroom peers, and producing original work for discussion in a workshop format.
 May be duplicated for credit for a total of six (6) semester hours, as long as the course taken is on a different topic.

-This course provides the opportunity to gain greater command of the elements of literary publishing through work on the JSU English Department literary journal SOMETHING ELSE, including manuscript selection, layout, design, aesthetic considerations, and marketing strategies, among other topics.
+A course focused on the field of literary publishing through work on a literary journal and other smaller publications; topics include manuscript selection, layout, design, aesthetic considerations, and marketing strategies, among others relevant to a career in publishing.

 Prerequisite(s): EH 102, EH 104, or EH 106.